B.One Digital Office

 Members

-BIDV Digital Banking Division - UIUX Team (7 designers & 1 Team Lead)
+Youngest UX intern of BIDV Digital Banking Division - UIUX Team (7 designers, 1 UX Team Lead, 5 developers, 2 PMs)

 Introduction

 The Bank of Investment & Development of Vietnam (BIDV) is the largest commercial bank in Viet Nam and an established financial institution for the Vietnamese people since 1957.
-It is leading a digital-office transformation through its internal platform B.One, used by 36 000 BIDV employees.
-I joined the BIDV Digital Banking Division in May of 2024, as an intern and the youngest member of the UIUX Team of 8.
+It is leading a digital-office transformation through its internal platform B.One, used by 36 000 employees.
+I joined the company’s Digital Banking Division in May of 2024 as an intern and the youngest member of the UI/UX Team of 8.

 "With its great advantages in customer base and fintech network, BIDV is aiming for 80% of the bank’s customers having access and using BIDV e-banking products by 2025." - The Asian Banker